cbaberle/Parametricity-via-Cohesion/parametricity-via-cohesion.lagda.md

 open hott
 ```

 The reader familiar with HoTT may note that, so far, we have not included anything relating to the *univalence axiom*, arguably the characteristic axiom of HoTT.
-In fact, this is by design, as a goal of the current formalization is to assume only axioms that can be given straightforward computational interpretations that preserve the property that every term of the ambient type theory evaluates to a *canonical normal form* (canonicity), so that these axioms give a *constructive* and *computationally sound* interpretation of parametricity.
+In fact, this is by design, as a goal of the current formalization is to assume only axioms that can be given straightforward computational interpretations that preserve the property that every closed term of the ambient type theory evaluates to a *canonical normal form* (canonicity), so that these axioms give a *constructive* and *computationally sound* interpretation of parametricity.
 While the univalence axiom *can* be given a computational interpretation compatible with canonicity, as in Cubical Type Theory, doing so is decidedly *not* a straightforward matter.
 Moreover, it turns out that the univalence axiom is largely unneeded in what follows, save for demonstrating admissibility of some additional axioms which admit much more striaghtforward computational interpretations that are (conjecturally) compatible with canonicity.
 I thus shall have need for univalence only as a metatheoretic assumption.
 Nonetheless, for expositional purposes, it is useful to define univalence formally, for which purpose I include the following submodule:

 ```agda
 module univalence where